mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 definitely part of that, but we meet organizations where they are, because there's also other things, you know, there's not a silver bullet to get this right.
 You have to have a very comprehensive strategy.
-And so we provide, you know, a full suite of D,E and I solutions and products that, you know, can help organizations get there so that they can Just Work.
+And so we provide, you know, a full suite of D, E, and I solutions and products that, you know, can help organizations get there so that they can Just Work.
 But it takes a lot, there's not just one thing that's gonna get you there, but you have to have a starting place. and one of